Phone 1800 444 396

 Members with a defined benefit

-Once you permanently retire after reaching your preservation age you can access your super as a lump sum, pension or combination of both.
 Read the defined benefit guide that applies to you or contact us to discuss your options.

 How much tax will I pay?

 Super is taxed at various stages of its lifecycle.
 The type and amount of tax that applies will vary depending on your age, the contributions you make, your benefit amount and whether you take it as a lump-sum or pension.
-Our Superannuation tax info sheet explains each different type of tax applicable in detail.
-For a copy visit our website or contact us.

 Government help

-If you’re planning for retirement or considering working past the Age Pension age, we encourage you to contact the Department of Human Services to find out about the Australian Government payments and services available to you.
-Visit www.humanservices.gov.au for information including contact details and a service centre locator.
+If you’re planning for retirement or considering working past the Age Pension age, we encourage you to contact Services Australia to find out about the Australian Government payments and services available to you.

-Could you benefit from financial advice?
+Could I benefit from financial advice?

 Brighter Super’s trusted and reliable team of qualified financial advisers can work with you to plan a strong financial future.
 Our personalised advice service takes into account your individual circumstances, and will help you: